 - How to distribute content across channels

-- What makes for a great content marketing campaign
+- The key elements of a successful content marketing campaign

-- The 5-step process for creating your content marketing strategy
+- A 5-step process for developing your strategy

 What is content marketing?

 Content isn't 'stuff we write to rank higher' or 'infographics' or 'long-form articles.'
 Content is anything that communicates a message to the audience.
 Anything.
 (Ian Lurie, CEO, Portent, Inc.)